Restoring From Backup#

 Create a clean k0rdent installation, including

-object and similar objects because they will be part of your restored cluster.
-You can remove these objects after installation, but you can also install k0rdent without them in the first place:helm install kcm oci://ghcr.io/k0rdent/kcm/charts/kcm \ --version <version> \ --create-namespace \ --namespace kcm-system \ --set controller.createManagement=false \ --set controller.createAccessManagement=false \ --set controller.createRelease=false \ --set controller.createTemplates=false \ --set velero.initContainers[0].name=velero-plugin-for-<provider-name> \ --set velero.initContainers[0].image=velero/velero-plugin-for-<provider-name>:<provider-plugin-tag> \ --set velero.initContainers[0].volumeMounts[0].mountPath=/target \ --set velero.initContainers[0].volumeMounts[0].name=plugins
+veleroand its plugins.
+Specifically, you want to avoid creating aManagementobject and similar objects because they will be part of your restored cluster.
+You can remove these objects after installation, but you can also install k0rdent without them in the first place:helm install kcm oci://ghcr.io/k0rdent/kcm/charts/kcm \ --version <version> \ --create-namespace \ --namespace kcm-system \ --set controller.createManagement=false \ --set controller.createAccessManagement=false \ --set controller.createRelease=false \ --set controller.createTemplates=false \ --set regional.velero.initContainers[0].name=velero-plugin-for-<provider-name> \ --set regional.velero.initContainers[0].image=velero/velero-plugin-for-<provider-name>:<provider-plugin-tag> \ --set regional.velero.initContainers[0].volumeMounts[0].mountPath=/target \ --set regional.velero.initContainers[0].volumeMounts[0].name=plugins -

 -